-- 2. Drilling twenty (20) SPT (standard penetration tests) soil borings at the project site using an auger drill rig. - 3.
-Perform one (1) ReMi test at the project site to determine the seismic Site Classification. - 4.
+- 2. Drilling seventeen (17) SPT (standard penetration tests) soil borings at the project site using an auger drill rig. - 3.
+Perform one (1) ReMi test at the project site to determine the seismic Site Class. - 4.
 Performing laboratory tests on selected representative samples from the borings to estimate pertinent engineering properties; - 5.
 Analyzing the field and laboratory data to develop appropriate engineering recommendations; and, - 6.
 Preparing this geotechnical report of our findings and recommendations.

-The conclusions and recommendations contained in this report are based on twenty (20) soil borings.
-Four (4) soil borings (MC-1 through MC-4) were drilled in the footprint of the proposed stormwater pond to depths ranging from approximately 8 to 81⁄2 feet below existing site grades.
-Three (3) soil borings (MC-5 through MC-7) were drilled in the footprint of the proposed parking expansion to a depths ranging from approximately 71⁄2 to 81⁄2 feet below existing site grades.
-The remaining thirteen (13) soil borings (MC-8 through MC-20) were drilled in the footprint of the proposed structure to a depths ranging from approximately 5 to 81⁄2 feet below existing site grades.
-The borings were scheduled to be drilled to a depth of approximately 20 feet below existing site grades but were terminated due to auger refusal on apparent competent bedrock.
+The conclusions and recommendations contained in this report are based on seventeen (17) soil borings.
+Five (5) soil borings (RC-1 through RC-5) were drilled in the footprint of the proposed stormwater pond to a depth of approximately 20 feet below existing site grades.
+Seven (7) soil borings (RC-6 through RC-12) were drilled in the footprint of the proposed building to a depth of approximately 20 feet below existing site grades.
+The remaining five (5) soil borings ((RC-13 through RC-17) were drilled in the footprint of the proposed parking area to a depth of approximately 20 feet below existing site grades.

 The subsurface exploration (for the soil borings) included split-spoon soil sampling, standard penetration tests (SPT) and groundwater level observations in the boreholes.
-The results of the completed soil borings, ReMi testing and a Boring Location Plan are included in the Appendix of this report.
+The results of the completed soil borings, ReMi testing and Boring Location Plan are included in the Appendix of this report.

-The boring locations were selected by you based on the proposed construction.
+The boring locations were selected by you based on the layout of the proposed construction.
 The borings were located in the field by an ECS representative.
 The approximate locations of the borings are shown on the Boring Location Plan.
-According to the available online resources (i.e., Google Earth®), existing site grades are anticipated to range from approximately EL. +565 to EL. + 570 feet +/-.
+According to the available online resources (i.e., Google Earth®), existing site grades are anticipated to range from approximately EL. +663 feet to EL. +672 feet +/-.
 The approximate boring elevations are shown on the Boring Logs attached in the Appendix of the report.